nihilowy/surfer/README.md

 ## Adblock

-Thanks to install this https://github.com/jun7/wyebadblock You can adblock.
-After install:
-sudo ln -s /usr/lib/wyebrowser/adblock.so /usr/lib/surfer

-Beside there is also  `/etc/hosts block` list from  sites like someonewhocares.org
+You can use `/etc/hosts block` list from  sites like someonewhocares.org